Zebra crossing: North America

 In North America, pedestrian crossings are almost exclusively called crosswalks, but depending on the marking style, they can have different names.

 Although zebra crossings exist in the US, the term is used to describe a type of diagonal crosswalk with two parallel lines painted over the stripes, similar but not identical to the ladder style.
 Instead, zebra crossings are called "continental crosswalks" and are the preferred style in many states because of its enhanced visibility compared to the other marking styles.
 In most areas of Canada, standard parallel lines markings are the preferred crosswalk style, except in Toronto where zebra markings are widely used.

 Oceania

 In New Zealand, motorists are required to give way to pedestrians.
 Pedestrians wishing to cross the road within 20 m of a crossing facility (which includes zebra crossings) must use a crossing facility.

 In Australia, raised zebra crossings are sometimes called wombat crossings.

 Compliance

-A 1998 Swedish study by A Várhelyi at Lund University found that the frequency of giving way at zebra crossings was 5% and drivers typically did not observe the law concerning speed behaviour at the zebra crossing.
-Speed behaviour in encounters (148 observations), non-encounters with pedestrian presence (642 observations) and situations without pedestrian presence (690 observations) were compared.